kpidiba/angular_learning/signals/readme.md

 ![it depends oranges apples meme](https://tech.sparkfabrik.com/images/content/angular-signals/it_depends.jpg "it depends oranges apples meme")

 If you need to observe (no pun intended) values that change with time, without knowing when they do change, so asynchronously, you will be better off using observables.
 Instead, if time isn’t something you need to keep in the equation, you will need only signals, which are simpler to use.
 Realistically, in the future, we will most likely use signals for most use cases, and only in some particular circumstances we will need all the power of observables.

 Having reflected upon these differences, you can see how titles that claim that the end of RxJS in favor of signals is imminent are just click-bait.
 It’s just a matter of knowing when to use the right tool for the right job.
-More so, the RxJS team, seeing the big picture, has already implemented two functions that allow the [interoperability between signals and observables](https://angular.io/api/core/rxjs-interop): `toObservable()`and `toSignal()`, allowing the management of complex data flux or asynchronous data without having to give up the usage of signals.
-I want to highlight this point, as I think it’s one of the key concepts of Angular and its libraries: to always allow retro compatibility, letting new and old functionalities live side-by-side without the risk of breaking anything, which is not to be taken for granted.
+More so, the RxJS team, seeing the big picture, has already implemented two functions that allow the [interoperability between signals and observables](https://angular.io/api/core/rxjs-interop): `toObservable()`and `toSignal()`, allowing the management of complex data flux or asynchronous data without having to give up the usage of signals.I want to highlight this point, as I think it’s one of the key concepts of Angular and its libraries: to always allow retro compatibility, letting new and old functionalities live side-by-side without the risk of breaking anything, which is not to be taken for granted.
 So let’s keep feuds to important matters, like if you can add heavy cream to a carbonara sauce (pro tip: never).